close

 Product Manager

-Household dust mites are so small that they are practically invisible to the naked eye, and are present in almost all homes, although in most cases, their populations do not grow to a level where they can cause problems for residents.
+Dust mites are so small that they are practically invisible to the naked eye.
+They are present in almost all homes, although normally their populations do not get big enough to cause problems for residents.

-Taking simple steps to reduce condensation such as not drying clothes indoors and keeping the bathroom and kitchen doors closed when in use is a good start towards reducing condensation, but the most effective way to reduce dust mite populations is through improved ventilation.
+Simple steps to reduce condensation like not drying clothes indoors and keeping the bathroom and kitchen doors closed when in use is a good start towards reducing condensation, but the most effective way to reduce dust mite populations is through improved ventilation.

-Extractor fans help to remove moisture from your home before it can settle, while whole house ventilation systems such as PIV take things one step further, creating a gentle and constant flow of air through your home that prevents cold and damp spots from forming while also preventing the accumulation of dust.
+Extractor fans help to remove moisture from kitchens and bathrooms before it can settle, while whole house ventilation systems such as PIV take things one step further, creating a gentle and constant flow of air through your home that prevents cold and damp spots from forming while also preventing the accumulation of dust.

 What You Can Do